Why hashrate hijacking is such a big problem for miners and how it's solved with the improved security of Stratum V2.

 There’s a famous movie line from Field of Dreams, “If you build it, they will come.”
 This is NOT our approach to Stratum V2 adoption.

 Designing and publishing the protocol is not enough to achieve meaningful adoption on its own, and we know it.
-Fortunately, we at Braiins do more than solely operating Slush Pool.
+Fortunately, we at Braiins do more than solely operating Braiins Pool.
 We also develop firmware for ASICs.
 And because of that, we can develop a full implementation of Stratum V2 in our BOSminer software component, which will be free and open-source for the entire Bitcoin mining community.

 In addition, we’ve developed translation proxies for V2 -> V1 and vice versa, meaning that miners can use V2 while mining on a pool that doesn’t support it and that pools can implement V2 without forcing their miners to use it.